msfellag/AWS.RES-BASH.CTF/README.md

   ```sh
     ssh <USERNEAME>@bandit.labs.overthewire.org -p 2220
   ```
-Replace USERNAME with bandit0 for the first challenge and bandit<Number> for all subsequent challenges this can be done in one of 3 ways
+Replace `USERNAME` with `bandit0` for the first challenge and `bandit<Number>` for all subsequent challenges.

+This can be done in one of 3 ways :

 ### Using one of the Linux labs as a plateform